oscarvalente/payments-api-tech-challenge/README.md

 In addition to the Postman collection, Swagger UI is available in `http://localhost:13401/swagger/` with the endpoints collection.

 ##### Metrics logger
-Start the Web API process and:
+Start the Web API process, change to `./payments-api/` directory and:

 1. get the pid - `lsof -i :13401 | grep payments -h -m 1 | awk '{print $2}'`

 2. capture metrics (perform some requests):

+    i.
-    2.1 to screen: `dotnet-counters monitor --process-id <pid> --counters PaymentsAPI.EventCounter.RequestProcessingTime`
+        to screen: `dotnet-counters monitor --process-id <pid> --counters PaymentsAPI.EventCounter.RequestProcessingTime`

+    ii.
-    2.2 to file: `dotnet-counters collect --process-id <pid> --format json -o diagnostics.json --counters PaymentsAPI.EventCounter.RequestProcessingTime`
+        to file: `dotnet-counters collect --process-id <pid> --format json -o diagnostics.json --counters PaymentsAPI.EventCounter.RequestProcessingTime`

-    2.2.1 View captured metrics `cat diagnostics.json | jq`
+            View captured metrics `cat diagnostics.json | jq`

 #### Possible improvements

-* The API errors should be transformed into decent JSON responses with an util class, like an error builder, so that consumers can get a more structured consumable response.
+* Client API errors should be not be mixed with API Errors.
+Changes in API errors (even a slight refactor in a enumeration name) shouldn't provoke breaking changs in the client;
+* Review mysql user privileges;
+* Remove password from code and scripts and use a secure storage;
-* AuthenticationController should have input validations before calling service.
+* AuthenticationController should have input validations before calling any services layer;
-* Containerization with docker.
+* Containerization with docker;
 * Extend and refine metrics.